 Afterhours was first established in the early 70s.
 Tina and Walt Whitmore met in the early 80s, Tina raised Boxers and Walt raised Brittanys.
 Tina began showing dogs in the early 70s and fell in love with the sport.
 Walt was an avid sportsman, hunting fur and feather.
 They both agreed that with their fresh start they needed a unique breed which was versatile in both the conformation ring and would excel in the field.
 After months of research, they decided the German Wirehaired Pointer was the ultimate breed.
 After acquiring their first GWP they fell in love with the breed.
 Since that time they have accomplished more than they ever anticipated.
 Throughout the years, Walt and Tina Whitmore are proud breeders of the top field and show GWP's, including NAVHDA UT Prize 1 (perfect score), multiple Best in Show dogs, many National and Regional Specialty winners, Master Hunters, Superior ROM's, and Top Producing Sires and Dams.
 Currently, Afterhours has the most CHIC'd dogs from any other breeder.
 CHIC means completed and passed all health screenings that are recommended by the GWPCA (German Wirehaired Pointer Club Of America).

 Allison Chism completed all of the requirements to become a Breeder of Merit at just 15 years old.
-She has enjoyed showing her dogs in the AKC Juniors program and has had multiple class wins and is now in the open class.
-She has also finished numerous dogs on her own at a young age.
+She has enjoyed showing her dogs in the AKC Juniors program and has had multiple class wins and a Best Junior with Ork.
+She is ranked #1 GWP Junior in the AKC Junior Recognition Program and #2 GWP Conformation Junior for 2022.
+She has also finished numerous dogs on her own at a young age and has titled dogs in rally, obedience, lure coursing and farm dog.
 Allison enjoys performance events and is working with her new puppy in agility.
 She hopes to one day complete a MACH on one of her dogs.